 How to use the Boost theme settings to make your blog content more relevant and improve conversion rates by putting your products front and centre.

-If you’ve found something that’s working and bringing in passing footfall to your store, how will you then layout your stands and products within your store to provide effective flow, invitation to treat and – ultimately – to convert those passers-by into paying customers?
+If you’ve found something that’s working and bringing in passing footfall to your store, how will you then lay out your stands and products within your store to provide an emotional connection effective enough to convert those passers-by into paying customers?
 Our Boost theme provides a number of options for creative use of space, interesting layouts for presenting your content and adding through-flow links to other areas of your store to help avoid dead ends and keep customers moving around your store until they decide they’re ready to buy.

 Magazine layout on the blog page

 Blog content can be a fantastic window display for your store.
-Organic SEO rankings favour regularly created, high relevance content and a blog is a great way to manage that, even when you’re busy running every other part of your business.
+Organic SEO rankings favour regularly created, highly relevant content and a blog is a great way to manage this, even when you’re busy running every other part of your business.

-The Boost Theme magazine layout ensures your content looks its best for anyone visiting your store for the first time after your content appeared in the search results of their specific and potentially niche query, helping to keep them engaged with your store from the moment they arrive.
+The Boost theme’s magazine layout ensures your content looks its best for anyone visiting your store for the very first time, after your content appeared in search results for their specific and potentially niche query, helping to keep them engaged with your store from the moment they arrive.

-Here, you can add an image, links and description on the left side of the page and blog articles and linked products on the right.
+In your ‘magazine layout’, you can add an image, links and description on the left side of the page.
+Blog articles and linked products shown on the right.